-The driving part of your test will last about 40 minutes.
+The driving part of your test will last approximately 40 minutes.
 Throughout the test your examiner will be looking for an overall safe standard of driving.

 During your test the examiner will give you directions that you should follow.
-You'll drive in various road and traffic conditions.
+You will drive in various road and traffic conditions.
 You should drive in the way your instructor has trained you.

 It should include: